-Cash received from pupils in class must be collected by the class teacher in a secure "container".
-Cash collected must be handed over to the School Administrator immediately.
-The School Administrator will issue an official receipt for each payment received which will be handed to the class teacher for distribution at the end of the day.
+Cash received from pupils in class must be collected by the class teacher.
+Cash collected must be handed over to the School Office immediately.
+The School Office will issue an official receipt for each payment received which will be handed to the class teacher for distribution at the end of the day.
 The exception to this is Dinner Money or other monies collected for a third party.